 Meredith joined the Moore lab in the fall of 2016 as a PhD student.
 Her primary research focus is on the impact of habitat loss and human encroachment on the conservation of the critically endangered golden-crowned sifaka (Propithecus tattersalli).

-Meredith received her B.S. in Biological Sciences from Queens University of Charlotte in 2014.
+Prior to starting graduate school, Meredith received her B.S. in Biological Sciences from Queens University of Charlotte in 2014.
 While at Queens, she sought opportunities to enhance her knowledge of field research and how cultural differences impact worldwide conservation successes.
-In college, she studied comparative physiology and behavioral differences in two- and three-toed sloths; kinship behavior in Asian elephants; molecularly sexed birds of prey; and completed her thesis on mating systems and sexual dimorphism in pinnipeds.
+After graduating, Meredith gained additional knowledge of the amalgamation of wildlife conservation and indigenous people.

+She worked as a research assistant at Lajuma Research Centre in South Africa’s Soutpansberg Mountains studying the behavioral ecology of leopard and baboon interactions.
+Meredith then went on to work in Tsinjoarivo, Madagascar to examine the feeding ecology of two rainforest lemur species.
 During her time at Tsinjoarivo, Meredith witnessed the necessity of compromise between local individuals, visiting and Malagasy scientists, and government officials to ensure the successful conservation of not only Madagascar’s wildlife but also its people.
-Her experiences inspired her to pursue research that provides insights into the ways lemurs cope with the independent as well as synergistic effects of habitat fragmentation, resource limitation, pollution, and an ever-increasing human population.
+Her experiences inspired her to pursue research that provides insights into the way lemurs cope with the independent as well as synergistic effects of habitat fragmentation, resource limitation, and an ever-increasing human population.